Tightness and solidity in fragments of Peano Arithmetic: Solidity below PA: the basic construction

 To prove Theorem \ref{thm:proper-solid}, we will gradually introduce the main concepts involved in our argument and derive a series of lemmas about those concepts.

-Fix $n \in \N$.
+\paragraph{Construction of $T_n$.} Fix $n \in \N$.
 We want to construct a theory $T_n \supseteq \IS{n}+\exp$ that is a proper subtheory of $\PA$ but is nevertheless solid.
 To that end, we will define an auxiliary theory $\tn{n} \supseteq \IS{n}+\exp$ that is inconsistent with $\BS{n+1}$ but rather strong from the perspective of interpretability.
 Furthermore, we will define an interpretation $\hn{n}$ of a model of ${\tn{n}}$ in the standard model $(\N,\Th{\N})$ of ${\CT[\PA]}$, and an interpretation $\gn{n}$ in the other direction.
 Our eventual theory $T_n$ will essentially say that we are either in a universe satisfying $\PA$ or in one satisfying $\tn{n}$.

-\begin{remark}The interpretations $\hn{n}$ and $\gn{n}$ will in fact witness the bi-interpretability of $\tn{n}$ and $\CT[\PA]$, which we will show as a separate proposition after the proof of Theorem \ref{thm:proper-solid}.
-Hence the abbreviation ${\tn{n}}$, which stands for \textit{interpreting truth}. \end{remark}
+\begin{remark}The interpretations $\hn{n}$ and $\gn{n}$ will in fact witness the bi-interpretability of $\tn{n}$ and $\CT[\PA]$, which we will show as a separate proposition in Section \ref{subsec:formalizing-biint}. \end{remark}

 We now proceed to define our concepts more precisely, beginning with $\hn{n}$.
-Let $\xi_n(x)$ be a $\Sigma_1$ formula that is $\Sigma_1$-flexible over $\IS{n+1}$ and witnesses Theorem \ref{tw_flex_main}\ref{it:tw_flex_main-1}.
+Let $\xi_n(x)$ be a $\Sigma_1$ formula that is provably $\Sigma_1$-flexible over $\IS{n+1}$ in the sense of Corollary \ref{cor:flexible-con}.
 The interpretation $\hn{n}$ describes the following process, as carried out in the standard model $(\N,\Th{\N})$ of $\CT[\PA]$:

 \begin{itemize} \item Consider a canonically defined binary tree whose paths correspond to complete consistent henkinized extensions of the theory